medavox/distribackup/docs/storage algorithm.scratchpad.md

 	to transfer the minimum data across the network.

 We, however, always know the exact difference between archive versions.
 We  don't need to produce unique packfiles for every inter-node transfer (hopefully; barring local damage to an archive).
 However, we could do better than a single packfile per archive version increment.
-Each file diff, so individual diffs can be tranferred from different nodes
+Each file diff, so individual diffs can be transferred from different nodes

 In order to avoid wasting CPU cycles on re-calculating diffs on the same content, i don't want to store packed copies of whole files on disk, then compress them after the fact.

 Instead of what git does, how about this:

-Only the most recent version of a file in the commit history is whole; every older version is only stored as a diff from the next newer version.
+Only the most recent version of a file in the commit history is whole;
+every older version is only stored as a diff from the next newer version.
 Diffs going back.
-These diffs shouldbe the same diffs as were sent to update a local archive, reusing the calculations.
+These diffs should be the same diffs as were sent to update a local archive, reusing the calculations.
 This means the diff format must be reversible.

 Recap